Ada-Developers-Academy/core-unit-1/fundamentals/problem-set-conditionals.md

 ##### !explanation

 Alexa software requires at least one wake word in order to turn on and process requests.
-The `or` ensures that `print("processing your request...")` will execute if EITHER alexa or echo is used.
-The `and` would require the user to say both "Alexa" AND "echo" in order to turn on Alexa.
+The `or` ensures that `print("processing your request...")` will execute if **either** "alexa" or "echo" is used.
+The `and` would require the user to say both "alexa" **and** "echo" in order to turn on Alexa.

 ##### !end-explanation

 ### !end-challenge

 <!-- prettier-ignore-end -->